Harnessing the sun’s heat is the whole reason you built a greenhouse, right?

 It gets so nice and toasty during the day, with that glazing on the panes letting in the sun’s light and rays!
 But what about when night falls or when winter comes?
 Winter is coming, so we’ll go over how to keep your greenhouse warm without electricity.

-Getting Good Greenhouse Temperature Without Power
+Maintaining Greenhouse Temperature Without Power

 It’s an open secret that while greenhouses seem like an eco-paradise, they can be energy-consuming monsters, particularly in the winter months.
 And chances are that you’re a bit of an earth-loving eco-phile if you installed a greenhouse in your own backyard.
 You love plants and the planet and want to keep them healthy.